Short Description

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
-An interim indicator is presented here that shows progress towards the UK Marine Strategy target of achieving and maintaining Good Environmental Status (GES) for 2 benthic (seafloor) habitats (seagrass beds and horse mussel reefs) in UK seas.
+This indicator is not available for reporting in 2024 in a finalised form.
+An interim indicator is presented here that shows progress towards the UK Marine Strategy target of achieving and maintaining GES for 2 benthic (seafloor) habitats (seagrass beds and horse mussel reefs) in UK seas.

 The assessments used for this indicator have already been reported under the updated UK Marine Strategy Part One (2019).
 Data on benthic habitats, analytical methods and assessment are available, including information on the potential physical loss indicator.

-The indicator will be updated (both the current assessment and a new assessment for the period 2018 to 2024) during the next round of the UK Marine Strategy in 2024.
-The indicator may also be expanded to include additional habitats in the future.
+The potential physical loss indicator will be updated (both the current assessment and a new assessment for the period 2018 to 2024) during the next round of the UK Marine Strategy in 2024.
+The indicator may also be expanded to include additional habitats in a future update.

 Notes on indicator